Cairo International Film Festival

-The Cairo International Film Festival is an annual internationally accredited film festival held in Cairo Opera House, Cairo.
-It was founded in 1976.
-It is the only international competitive feature film festival recognized by the FIAPF in the Arab world and Africa, as well as the oldest in this category.
+The Cairo International Film Festival is an annual internationally accredited film festival held in Cairo, Egypt.
+Founded in 1976, the festival is the only international competitive feature film festival recognized by the FIAPF in Africa and the Arab world as well as the oldest in this category.
+The festival regularly draws tens of thousands of visitors each year.
+Cairo is held annually at the Cairo Opera House and under the auspices of the Egyptian Ministry of Culture.

+About 150 films are shown at multiple venues across Cairo, mostly in and around Downtown Cairo.
+They are screened in nine sections across cinematic genres, with around twenty films competing for the festival's top awards in the Competition section.
+The major awards, called the Golden Pyramid and Silver Pyramid, are decided on by the international jury, chaired by an internationally recognisable cinema personality.
+This jury and other specialized CIFF juries also give many other awards, and in addition there are other awards given by independent juries and organizations.

 History

 The Cairo International Film Festival (CIFF) is one of only 15 Festivals accorded as a category "A" status by the International Federation of Film Producers Associations FIAPF.
 It is the oldest internationally accredited cultural feature film festival in the Arab World, Africa and the Middle East.

 The history of CIFF goes back to 1975, after a visit to the Berlin Film Festival the late writer-critic Kamal El Mallakh and a group of like-minded cinema critics wondered why such a world-class festival could not take place in Egypt.
 The country was still in Egyptian cinema's "Golden Age" and contained a formidable film industry, still the biggest in the Arab world.
 The Cairo International Film Festival was launched in 1976.
 The 1976 festival featured around 100 films from 33 countries, with 14 films from 14 different countries in competition.

 The Egyptian Association of Film Writers and Critics headed the festival for the first seven years until 1983.
 In the following year, the Union of Artist's Syndicates supervised the festival, and after that point, several associations mustered their resources to run the festival.
 The Egyptian Association of Film Writers and Critics joined with the Ministry of Culture and the Union of Artist's Syndicates to form a joint committee in 1985 to improve the quality and financial state of the festival.

 In 2023, The Cairo International Film Festival’s 45th edition was canceled due to the Gaza war.